-Once inside, the landscape opened up into a beautiful scenery of lakes, open patches of grasslands, jungle and complete silence and peacefulness!
+Once inside, the landscape opened up into beautiful scenery of lakes, open patches of grasslands, jungle, and complete silence and peacefulness!

 The animals we saw most of were deer, heaps of deer.
 Really beautiful white spotted deer.
 Some of them were even together with monkeys.

 4. Wild Pig

 It is apparently around 300 elephants in Yala National Park.
 They tend to be a bit shy and keep away from the most visited parts of the park, but luckily we saw some.

 Around 215 species of birds have been recorded at Yala, many of them are visitors here escaping the cold winters in the north part of the world.
 Maybe some of these have flown all the way from Norway?!

 The roads around the park were pretty bumpy and dusty.

 Towards the end of the safari trip, we stopped at a breathtaking deserted beach where we were allowed to walk around.
 Really nice after a couple of hours in the Jeep vehicles on the bumpy roads.